nyboer/M4L-GamePad/README.md

 # M4L GamePad

 Max for live device that uses game controllers to play notes and control Live parameters.
+Here's a [video explanation](https://youtu.be/LjoNBOO7MmE?t=327) of how it works in live.

 Buttons output notes by default.
 You can use Live's scale and transpose devices to modify those note values.